Serverless vs Containers : Which one to choose in 2021?

 To manage all these containers, you are required to have another set of specialized software like Docker Swarm, Kubernetes, etc. This software helps you orchestrate these containers so that you can push them out to different machines while making sure that they run.
-Also, it empowers you to spin up more containers with each specific application whenever the demand arises.

 #1.
-Longevity Limitations
+Longevity Limitations in Serverless vs Containers

 Serverless: As you may know, functions live very ‘short’.
 Here, short can be defined as 5 minutes or less.
 Functions are ephemeral, means, the container running the function may live for only once and die after its execution.